symfony/symfony-docs/components/dependency_injection/introduction.rst

     $newsletterManager = $container->get('newsletter_manager');

-Avoiding Your Code Becoming Dependent on the Container
+Avoiding your Code Becoming Dependent on the Container
 ------------------------------------------------------

 Whilst you can retrieve services from the container directly it is best